MEDIATION IN TURKEY

 Termination of The Mediation

-b) After having taken the advice of the parties, if the mediator has evaluated that it is fruitless to make further effort for mediation;
+b) After having taken the advice of the parties, if the mediator has evaluated that it is fruitless to make a further effort for mediation;

 d) If the parties consensually have terminated the mediation activity.